The Wet Collodion Process

-Spectrometers are instruments which measure the properties of light over a specific portion of the electromagnetic spectrum.
-A nineteenth century spectrograph used photographic cameras as detectors in order to record the spectrum of the material of study.
+Spectrometers are instruments that measure the properties of light over a specific portion of the electromagnetic spectrum.
+A nineteenth-century spectrograph used photographic cameras as detectors in order to record the spectrum of the material of study.

-The observation of the sun using spectrographs occurred as early as 1842, but it would not be until 1863 that British astronomer William Huggins and chemist William Miller would analyse the absorption spectra of Sirius and Capella, 8.6 and 42 light years away from earth respectively.
+The observation of the sun using spectrographs occurred as early as 1842, but it would not be until 1863 that British astronomer William Huggins and chemist William Miller would analyze the absorption spectra of Sirius and Capella, 8.6 and 42 light-years away from earth respectively.

 Using the wet collodion process, Huggins and Miller were able to demonstrate that stellar atmospheres contain the same chemical elements found on earth.
 Approximately 90% of our knowledge about stars today has been possible due to spectroscopy.